 - Rubbish should be disposed of promptly - wasps are attracted to rubbish and rotting fruit

-- Avoid eating sweets outdoors
+- Avoid consuming sweets and sugary drinks outdoors

-- Have some one else do the gardening and the lawns
+- Have someone else do the gardening and the lawns

 - A professional pest control agent should destroy wasp nests promptly